hbiede/AoC-2020/README.md

 #### Favorite problems:

 * Love regex, so I was glad how much it featured this year, especially in Day 19.

-#### Interesting approaches:

-*

 #### Leaderboard appearances:

 * Didn't get on the leaderboard proper, but I did manage to get 303rd on day 3-1, so I was pretty excited about that!
 * I got two triple digit showings on the 8th day!
+* Overall much better showing that in [2019](https://github.com/hbiede/AoC-2019).

 ## Stats
 | Day | Part 1 Time (Rank) (Score) | Part 2 Time (Rank) (Score) |